bpolania/LLG-Boris/README.md

 ## .env
 1. rename `sample.env` to `.env`
 2. change `YOUR_PRIVATE_KEY` and add your private key
+3. change `ACCOUNT` and add the account you want to see the balance

 ## Usage

 1. Start the game: `npm start`
 2. Follow the on-screen instructions to play the game.

+## Testing

+### Balance

+run `curl -X GET "http://localhost:8050/play/llg-balance"` from the console and it will give the balance of the account set in the `ACCOUNT` variable in the `.env` file

+### Total Supply

+run `curl -X GET "http://localhost:8050/play/llg-total-supply"` from the console and it will give the total supply